 So once people gather around a shared experience that creates a powerful sense of community, you have an event.
 It can be a birthday celebration, wedding, anniversary, funeral, etc.

-It can also be a talent show, music concert, Q&A forum, fashion show, a sports competition, an awards ceremony, a gathering of rock climbers, or an online event such as a live video stream, etc. An event can also be a simple place to hang out.
+It can also be a talent show, music concert, Q&A forum, fashion show, sports competition, awards ceremony, a gathering of rock climbers, or an online event such as a live video stream, etc. An event can also be a simple place to hang out.

-But if you’re fortunate to have had one or two editions of your event then, at least, you have a track record to fall back on and highlight to potential sponsors.
+But if you’re fortunate to have had one or two editions of your event, then, at least, you have a track record to fall back on and highlight to potential sponsors.

-But whether you are or not, selling sponsorship to a never-before-seen event or an event that’s relatively well established, you’re still going to go through a similar complicated process of finding and convincing people or corporate organisations to sponsor your event.
+But whether you are or not, selling sponsorship to a never-before-seen event or an event that’s relatively well established, you’re still going to go through a similarly complicated process of finding and convincing people or corporate organisations to sponsor your event.

 Not to worry, we have highlighted five tips to help you out.

 Start with close family and friends who believe in you and are ready to support you.
 Once you can win them over to your vision for the event, they will be happy to help you.